thrawn01/k8-entrypoint/README.md

         - -config
         - /etc/my-service.conf
 ```
+env `DEPENDS_ON` will cause k8-entrypoint to delay starting it's service until the
-In addition to waiting for the dependent services to be ready, `k8-entrypoint`
+dependent services are reported as running.
+In addition to waiting for the
-will place the names of the hosts it finds into environment variables that are
+dependent services to be ready, `k8-entrypoint` will place the names of the
-passed to the service.
+hosts it finds into environment variables that are passed to the service.

 For the example yaml above, once kafka and zookeeper are available the
 following environment variables will be set.